awinml/voyage-embedders-haystack/README.md

 Voyage’s embedding models, `voyage-2` and `voyage-2-code`, are state-of-the-art in retrieval accuracy.
 These models outperform top performing embedding models like `intfloat/e5-mistral-7b-instruct` and `OpenAI/text-embedding-3-large` on the [MTEB Benchmark](https://github.com/embeddings-benchmark/mteb). `voyage-2` is current ranked second on the [MTEB Leaderboard](https://huggingface.co/spaces/mteb/leaderboard).

 #### What's New

+- **[v1.3.0 - 18/03/24]:**

+  - **Breaking Change:** The import path for the embedders has been changed to `haystack_integrations.components.embedders.voyage_embedders`.
+    Please replace all instances of `from voyage_embedders.voyage_document_embedder import VoyageDocumentEmbedder` and `from voyage_embedders.voyage_text_embedder import VoyageTextEmbedder` with `from haystack_integrations.components.embedders.voyage_embedders import VoyageDocumentEmbedder, VoyageTextEmbedder`.
+  - The embedders now use the Haystack `Secret` API for authentication.
+For more information please see the [Secret Management Documentation.](https://docs.haystack.deepset.ai/docs/secret-management).

 - **[v1.2.0 - 02/02/24]:**

   - **Breaking Change:** `VoyageDocumentEmbedder` and `VoyageTextEmbedder` now accept the `model` parameter instead of `model_name`.
   - The embedders have been use the new `voyageai.Client.embed()` method instead of the deprecated `get_embedding` and `get_embeddings` methods of the global namespace.
   - Support for the new `truncate` parameter has been added.
   - Default embedding model has been changed to "voyage-2" from the deprecated "voyage-01".
   - The embedders now return the total number of tokens used as part of the `"total_tokens"` in the metadata.

 - **[v1.1.0 - 13/12/23]:** Added support for `input_type` parameter in `VoyageTextEmbedder` and `VoyageDocument Embedder`.

 - **[v1.0.0 - 21/11/23]:** Added `VoyageTextEmbedder` and `VoyageDocument Embedder` to embed strings and documents.

 ## Installation